 There are calls for reform of a legal loophole that sees council staff affected by bullying denied access to the Fair Work Commission.

-The local government sector ranks among the top of all sectors for worker compensation claims of bullying according to the federal watchdog Safe Work Australia, an analysis by Government News shows.
+The local government sector ranks among the top of all sectors for worker compensation claims of bullying according to the national work health and safety and workers’ compensation policy developer Safe Work Australia, an analysis by Government News shows.

 According to Safe Work Australia data, workers compensation claims involving alleged bullying in local government were among the second highest of all sectors in 2017, with 42.2 claims per 100 million hours worked in 2017, up from being the third highest in 2016.